 Also call your doctor at once if you have:

-- shingles--burning pain, numbness, tingling, itching, skin rash or blisters;
+- symptoms of herpes virus--flu-like symptoms, cold sores around your mouth, numbness, tingling, itching, burning pain, painful skin rash or blisters;

 - signs of a blood clot in the lung--chest pain, sudden cough, wheezing, rapid breathing, coughing up blood;